-- a) Investment in a joint venture is accounted for in the consolidated financial statements using the equity method. - b) Investments in subsidiaries and a joint venture are accounted for in the separate financial statements using the cost method, net of allowance for impairment loss (if any).
+- a) Investments in an associate are accounted for in the consolidated financial statements using the equity method. - b) Investments in subsidiaries and an associate are accounted for in the separate financial statements using the cost method, net of allowance for impairment loss (if any).